 In short, we have a monthly Blue Moon whenever we have 13 full moons in one calendar year, and a seasonal Blue Moon whenever we have 13 full moons in between successive December solstices.

 Bottom line: The second of two January 2018 full moons falls today, on January 31, 2018.
 By popular acclaim, the second full moon to occur in a single calendar month is known as a Blue Moon.
-Thanks to what is called the Metonic cycle, 19 years from now, in 2037, we’ll again have another Blue Moon in January.
+Thanks to what is called the Metonic cycle, 19 years from now, in 2037, we’ll again have Blue Moons in January and March.